JWocky/JH-Launcher/JAFVA/README.md

 **NOTE**

-For Blackbox protocol to work, copy the `blackbox.xml' file in your fgdata directory under the `Protocol` directory.
+For Blackbox protocol to work, copy the `blackbox.xml` file in your fgdata directory under the `Protocol` directory.